jsouthron/gcharts/README.md

     }

-Feel free to fork, comment, submit bugs or exceptions, joe.southron@gmail.com
+Feel free to fork, comment, submit bugs or exceptions.